Kim Bora: Career

 Born in South Korea in 1981, Kim Bora graduated from Dongguk University with a degree in film.
 In 2007, she left for Columbia University in the U.S., and received a Masters of Fine Arts in film directing.
 Her film The Recorder Exam (2011) was her created graduation film project, and it won Best Student Filmmaker for the East Region from the Directors Guild of America.
 After the release of the film, Kim began to work on the script that would be based on her own childhood.
 Later, she moved back to Korea and gave lectures in the colleges where she studied.

-In 2018, after seven years of working on the script and production, her debut film House of Hummingbird was released, winning multiple awards and was on a winning streak.
+In 2018, after seven years of working on the script and production, her debut film House of Hummingbird was released, winning multiple awards.
 The film also received production support from the Korean Film Council (KOFIC), Seoul Film Commission, as well as Asian Cinima Fund of Busan International Film Festival.
 House of Hummingbird is a coming-of-age film about a girl, Eun-hee, who was a part of the expanding 1990's economy, and, due to her flawed family, is searching for validation through love and reasons to continue living.
-Kim said that the incidents in this film are based on incidents and events that occurred throughout her childhood, after having a nightmare in while living in New York and decided to understand what she had gone through.
+Kim said that the incidents in this film are based on incidents and events that occurred throughout her childhood, after having a nightmare while living in New York and decided to understand what she had gone through.